 While our current paradigm offers new insights into understanding reward and memory interactions, there are several limitations that ought to be acknowledged.
 Firstly, we limited the number of training trials across the learning and transfer phases compared to comparable experiments to fit accommodate limited time constraints.
 This has two consequences for our study.
 Reducing the number of learning trials to 200 trials may have been insufficient to ensure carryover of effects across such different tasks.
-While experiments by Anderson et al., (2011) demonstrated VDAC transfer between similar attention tasks in as few as 240 trials, our study employs vastly different stimuli between our attention and memory tasks, which may demand additional training for successful transfer.
+While experiments by Anderson et al. (2011) demonstrated VDAC transfer between similar attention tasks in as few as 240 trials, our study employs vastly different stimuli between our attention and memory tasks, which may demand additional training for successful transfer.
 Furthermore, limiting the number of working memory trials also causes issues with edge corrected d’ prime calculations for our uncollapsed analysis as there were only five critical trials for each reward color and target position.
-Participants with a hit rate of 1 over the five value-colored trials for a given target position would have their performance scores reduce to accommodate d’ calculation.
-For the control group which had cell counts of 10 for each target position, this was less of an issue.
-Though collapsing our data alleviates some of these issues, adopting non-parametric measures or increasing trials counts would provide better analyses.
+Participants with a hit rate of 1 over the five value-colored trials for a given target position had performance scores reduced to accommodate d’ calculation.
+For the control group, which had cell counts of 10 for each target position, this was less of an issue.
+Though collapsing our data alleviates some of these issues, adopting non-parametric measures or increasing trials counts would provide more robust outcomes.
 Furthermore, with sufficient trials counts, it would also be possible to use more robust response time measures such as drift-diffusion modeling to better understand if reward may have affected response time distributions in ways that are not as well characterized by a simple median.

 In conclusion, our study has shown that reward-associated stimulus features can impact memory performance in ways that shift response independently of discriminability.
 We found that items associated with greater magnitudes of reward lead to an unexpected conservative shift in response bias.
 This shift occurs despite the fact that the reward-associations are irrelevant to our memory task.
 However, we failed to find substantial effects of reward response time and discriminability in contrast to other studies.
 While much of the literature has explored how reward impacts memory performance, fewer has explored whether reward may interact with memory decisions like response bias that we have explored here.
 The present study offers a new perspective using familiar paradigms to explore the integrated effects of reward on response time, discriminability, and response bias.